The Importance of Contextual Design in Reducing Project Costs and Increasing Customer Satisfaction

-- During this exercise it is the other team members' responsibility to make sure that they fully understand the sequence of events.
+- During this exercise, it is the other team members' responsibility to make sure they fully understand the sequence of events.

-- Culture Model - Records any important influences, rules, etc. placed on the user because of the culture of their work environment
+- Culture model.
+Records any important influences, rules, etc. placed on the user because of the culture of the work environment

-- Observations - Any other important information presented by the user that does not fit in one of these models
+- Observations.
+Any other important information presented by the user that does not fit into one of the other models

 Contextual Design Recording Standards

-C.D. uses 3 different colors to help highlight different types of data.
-The purpose of using these different colors is to help the C.D. team during consolidation to better analyze the models.
+C.D. uses three colors to highlight different types of data.
+The purpose of using these different colors is to help the C.D. team better analyze the models during consolidation.

 - Events or actions only described by the user, but that were not actually observed during the interview

-- These data should not be given as much weight during consolidation, because users' memories of events are not as complete as observations.
+- This data should not be given as much weight during consolidation, because users' memories of events are not as complete as observations.